SilverRainZ/silverrainz.github.io/_sources/blog/sphinxnotes-comboroles.rst

 =================================== ============================== ==

-Interpreted text can only "be interpreted" once, so markups and roles inside interpreted text will be treated as plain text, which means the syntax of roles is not nestable either:
+Interpreted text can only "be interpreted" once, so markups and roles inside interpreted text will be treated as plain text, which means the syntax of role is not nestable either:

 =================================== ============================== ==